1945 Auckland Rugby League season: Phillip George Thomas Donovan

 Phil Donovan on the right with Marist team mate Gordon Crocker in 1937.

 On March 10, 1945, Phillip (Phil) Donovan was accidentally killed in Italy aged 28.
 He went to school at St. John's Convent and Parnell School where he had lived with his parents who predeceased him.
-He played juniors for Marist and then for Marist Old Boys seniors from 1937 to 1941 as a five eighth along with his brother Jack who had retired and become a senior referee.
+Donovan played juniors for Marist and then for Marist Old Boys seniors from 1937 to 1942 as a five eighth along with his brother Jack who had retired and become a senior referee.
+Donovan played 57 senior games for Marist, scoring 12 tries and kicking a penalty.
 The Auckland Star wrote "he was a powerful attacking back and perhaps best known by his fine sportsmanship".
-His other brothers, Alan and Eugene were current players for City.
+His other brothers, Alan and Eugene were current players for City and also represented Auckland.
 Phil joined the Army in 1941 and left New Zealand in May, 1943.
 While in the Middle East he "played good football in games between the divisional teams".
 He left behind a wife (Nora) who lived in Onehunga.
-He was buried at Ancona War Cemetery in Italy.
+Donovan was buried at Ancona War Cemetery in Italy.

 Ivan Douglas Urukaraka Gregory

 On December 3 at 8.50pm, Ivan Douglas Urukaraka Gregory died in an accident at Rotorua.
 He was a well known Māori rugby league player who had joined Manukau in late 1940, playing with them until 1942 scoring 8 tries.
 He then joined Newton Rangers in 1943 and scored 48 points including 8 tries.
 He played 1 match for Auckland Māori in 1941 against Auckland Pākehā scoring 3 tries, and again for the same side in 1943.
-He also represented Auckland at centre in their match with South Auckland (Waikato) on September 18, 1943 at Davies Park in Huntly.
+He also represented Auckland at centre in their match with South Auckland (Waikato) on September 18, 1943, at Davies Park in Huntly.
 Gregory had also played for South Auckland against Auckland and represented Rotorua as well.
 He died "as the result of injuries received when he fell into a hot pool" near Tarewa Road on the morning of December 3.
 It was "understood that he was cooking his breakfast over a pool in the morning when the ground on which he was standing suddenly caved in.
 He was precipitated into the pool and suffered severe scalding from the chest downwards.
 He managed to scramble out of the pool and, despite his injuries reached his home some 25 yards distant.
 Awakening his wife he told her of the accident and aid was summoned.
 He was rushed to Rotorua public hospital in a critical condition but failed to respond to treatment during the day.
 Gregory was aged 25 and was survived by his wife and a young child.
 He was a nephew of Steve Watene.